bjpcjp/awesome-product-management/README.md

 * There will be considerable overlap of topics.
 Feel free to offer suggestions; my goal is to create smaller topic sections where doable.
 (See /pricing for an example.)

+* Some topics (retailing, for example) are not fully populated.
+Feel free to make suggestions.

 * Many of the links are 5+ years old - it will not surprise me if a few are dead or have moved.
 Next steps include cleanup whereever I can.

 ## TODO: